(Note: For writers ages 12-7, please see the specific guidelines at the Young Writers tab.)

 Prose: 5000 words or less, open to content, form, structure.

 Fiction: We welcome short stories of all shapes and sizes, from the mind-blowing traditional story to fiction that blurs the lines between forms, genre fiction, experimental fiction, etc. We also welcome flash and micro fiction.
+Please submit only one story or flash fiction totaling to no more than the word limit at a time.

 Nonfiction: We're looking for slow burns in a world of hot takes, questions asked instead of answers proved.
 We welcome a wide variety of nonfiction—traditional essay, narrative nonfiction, micro/flash memoir—and encourage experimentation, though not at the expense of factual truth.
 Too many true stories go untold, and we want to offer space to honor those voices.
+Please submit only one essay or flash totaling to no more than the word limit at a time.

 Poetry: 3-5 poems, open to content, form, structure.
 Submit all poems in one document.
 Do not submit individual poems separately.
 Please don't forget the power voice, sound, and time can have in poetry.